SchynsLab/medusa/_sources/getting_started/installation.md

 where `your_flame_username` and `your_flame_passwd` are the username and password associated with the account you created on the FLAME website.
 After all data has been downloaded (~1.8GB), all Medusa functionality should be available!

+## Installation from source

+If you want to install Medusa from source, check out the [for developers](../misc/for_developers) page.